The Coworking Coffee CrisisResource

-Cup of Joe, Java, liquid energy, leaded, a cup of Juan Valdez’s best.
+Cup of Joe, Java, liquid energy, led, a cup of Juan Valdez’s best.
 Call it what you will, coffee is entrepreneur fuel.

 There’s not really a one-size-fits-all answer to these questions.
 Different coworking spaces are approaching the coffee dilemma in different ways.
-Here’s a few things to consider when deciding for yourself
+Here are a few things to consider when deciding for yourself

-So if you’re running a coworking space, there’s just a few things to consider when trying to tackle the coworking coffee crisis.
-Check back soon for Part II: The Coworking craft beer crisis.
+So if you’re running a coworking space, there are just a few things to consider when trying to tackle the coworking coffee crisis.